GuanceCloud/guance-docs/docs/en/billing/faq.md

 Alibaba Cloud users can [register for Guance](../billing/commercial-register.md) by selecting the "China 1 (Hangzhou)" site, or you can open Guance by [purchasing Guance products at Alibaba Cloud market](../billing/commercial-aliyun.md).

-If you want to use the Alibaba Cloud SLS log service to store data in Guance, you can open Guance by [purchasing the exclusive plan of Guance product in Alibaba Cloud marketplace](../billing/commercial-aliyun-sls.md).
+If you want to use the Alibaba Cloud SLS log service to store data in Guance, you can open Guance by [purchasing the Exclusive Plan of Guance product in Alibaba Cloud marketplace](../billing/commercial-aliyun-sls.md).

 ## How do AWS users start Guance?